jbbremnes/pangu-asr/README.md

  "ens0"
  "meps0"
 ```
+For further processing the data file should be located in the `./data` directory.

 ## Training and forecast verification
 BQN models can be trained separately for parameter and forecast model from the `pangu-asr` directory by